Achievable logoAchievable logo

 Case 2: Priority of NH2>R>COOH

-For cysteine, the sulfur-containing side chain outranks the carboxyl group because sulfur has a higher atomic number than the oxygen-based substituent in the carboxyl.
-Thus:
+For cysteine, the sulfur-containing side chain outranks the carboxyl group under CIP rules because sulfur has a higher atomic number than oxygen.
+The priorities become:

 1. NH2 (highest)